mikrono/tModLoaderWiki_kr_ko/Basic-Netcode.md

 1. While connected to this server, the connected clients need to communicate well together through the server, so that things happening in the game are synchronized between these clients.

 In essence: network packets are sent across clients to make sure the game is in sync for all players.
-This happens all the time in multiplayer play, even in vanilla.
+This happens all the time in multiplayer play, even in vanilla. **Clients CANNOT send or receive things from other clients - the server has to act as a middleman.**

 # Automatic Syncing (non-ModPacket)
 Terraria handles many network syncing things for us, we just have to use them right.